U.S. News Rankings

 Campus Info & Services

 Christopher Newport University offers a number of student services including health service.
 Christopher Newport University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Christopher Newport University, 62 percent have cars on campus.
-Alcohol is permitted for students of legal age at Christopher Newport University.
+Alcohol is not permitted for students of legal age at Christopher Newport University.

 |Students who have cars on campus||62%|